 - LG Smart InstaView, Bosch Home Connect, Samsung Family Hub.

-Note: Connected refrigerators may be slightly more energy-intensive due to electronic features (Wi-Fi, LED screen, etc.).
+Note: connected refrigerators may be slightly more energy-intensive due to electronic features (Wi-Fi, LED screen, etc.).
 Compare features carefully before purchasing.

 7. Compact Alternatives